Delaware flag

 Do I need to notify anyone to homeschool in Delaware?

 Yes, Delaware requires you to file notice of your intent to homeschool.
-You must notify your local school district.
+You must notify the state Department of Education.

 How many hours do I need to homeschool in Delaware?